rage/programming-23/data/part-3/1-iteration-using-conditions.md

 After this section

-- You will be able to create a while loop with a condition
+- You will know how to create a while loop with a condition
 - You will know what roles initialisation, condition and updating variables perform in a loop
 - You will be able to create loops with different kinds of conditions